Chocolate Mousse Cups

 - When cold and firm, I carefully peeled off the foil and the cups were ready to fill, whether it’s with chocolate mousse, pudding, or berries and whipped cream.

-- This time I used the cream cheese based mousse from our local Junior League cookbook, Winners.
+- This time I used the cream cheese-based mousse from our local Junior League cookbook, Winners (affiliate link).
 I piped the mousse using a star tip, but this recipe wasn’t as smooth as some other versions I’ve made.
 Apparently, I’m the only one in the family who cares if the dessert looks fancy, so feel free to simply spoon the mousse into the cups and save some work and clean up.

 Bill savored every single bite….and reminded me not to wait till the holidays to make these babies again!
 He would happily indulge in these chocolate mousse cups ANY day of the year!